whouishere/todo-flask/README.md

 ## Why?
 For pure fun and practice!
 I very much know that we don't need another useless To Do project.

-Besides, it's still very ugly and broken (unchecking tasks does not work lol), barely an MVP.
+It's still very ugly and broken, with additional features planned.

 ## To Do (pun intended):
+- Edit and delete task button
+- Find items through its UUIDs
+- Different levels of priority, with different colors
 - Different user profiles that can have different lists
 - Settings page where you can change appearance and stuff (dark mode?) and keep it as cookies or for the user account
-- Use SQLite or something even lighter
+- Store user data as JSON

 ## Run
 First create a virtual environment, and activate it.